Silver25/hobbit-flask/README.md

 Add JSON file with data for frontend
 Filling JSON file with data and passing to HTML-frontend
 Using features of the Jinja templating language in creating loops
+Advanced routing features in Flask and creating template for each member

 ## Gitpod Reminders